Rajen Gohain

-Rajen Gohain (26 November 1950) born in Nagaon, Assam is an Indian politician who served as Member of parliament, Lok Sabha.
-He has represented the Nowgong constituency in Assam since 1999 to 2019 and is a member of the Bharatiya Janata Party.
+Rajen Gohain (born 26 November 1950 in Nagaon, Assam) is an Indian politician who served as a Member of parliament, Lok Sabha.
+He has represented the Nowgong constituency in Assam from 1999 to 2019 and was a member of the Bharatiya Janata Party.

 Background

 Gohain was educated at the University of Guwahati and graduated with BA and LLB degrees.
-He married Rita Gohain in 1981 and is father to five children.
+He married Rita Gohain in 1981.
+They have five children.
 Gohain is a tea-estate owner by profession.

 Political career

 Gohain has served four terms as a Member of parliament, Lok Sabha.
 He has represented the Nowgong constituency since 1999 – having been re-elected in 2004, 2009 and 2014.
 Gohain has been a member of the Bharatiya Janata Party since 1991.

-On 5 July 2016; Gohain was inducted to the Union Cabinet as a Minister of State in the Railway Ministry.
+On 5 July 2016, Gohain was inducted to the Union Cabinet as a Minister of State in the Railway Ministry.